Diabetes and Dental Care

 Luciana Shaddox, Ph.D./D.D.S., UF College of Dentistry

 Not only are people with diabetes more susceptible, but serious gum disease may affect blood glucose control.
-Dr. Shaddox conducts research in tandem with other UF College of Density faculty to build on the relationship between periodontal disease and type 2 diabetes, which may lead to a better understanding of new ways to treat both conditions.
+Dr. Shaddox conducts research with other UF College of Density faculty to build on the relationship between periodontal disease and type 2 diabetes, which may lead to a better understanding of new ways to treat both conditions.

 Ammon Peck, Ph.D., UF College of Dentistry, UF Department of Pathology, Immunology and Laboratory Medicine

 Xerostomia, or dry mouth as it is often referred to, may be a sign of a serious health condition or may occur when a person is upset or experiences stress.
 It can also be brought on by disease—including diabetes.

 Distinguished professor of immunology Ammon Peck, Ph.D., associate dean for the UF College of Veterinary Medicine has researched the autoimmune factors that can result in this condition, opening a whole new paradigm for early diagnosis and potential treatment of dry mouth and related conditions.